equinor/into-rdf/README.md

 IntoRdf is a NuGet package for transforming Excel (XLSX) files into RDF (Resource Description Framework) format.
 This package helps developers easily convert spreadsheet data into RDF triples using a simple and convenient API.
 To read more see [nuget readme](IntoRdf/docs/README.md)

+# Release
+To deploy a new release to nuget.org, create a new release on the main branch with the appropriate semver as the name, i.e. 1.0.0, **NOT** v1.0.0 .
+The name will be used as the nuget package version number, rather than the version in the .csproj-file.

 ## Support
 For questions, issues, or feature requests, please create an issue on the GitHub repository or submit a pull request if you have any improvements to contribute.